-The material contained in this bulletin is accurate and reliable as at July 2024.
-Past investment returns are not a reliable indication of future returns.
+The material contained in this bulletin is accurate and reliable as at August 2015.
 This information is of a general nature only and does not take into account your personal circumstances or situation.
 We recommend that you seek qualified financial advice before making any investment decision.
 The bulletin is provided by First Super Pty Ltd ABN 42 053 498 472, AFSL No. 223988, as the Trustee of First Super ABN 56 286 625 181.
-If you intend to invest in or continue to hold this product you should obtain and consider a copy of the Product Disclosure Statement which is available at firstsuper.com.au/pds or by phoning 1300 360 988.
-Target Market Determination available at firstsuper.com.au/tmd or by calling us.
+If you intend to invest in or continue to hold this product you should obtain and consider a copy of the Product Disclosure Statement which is available by phoning 1300 360 988.